rcdsp/state-management-slides/slides.md

 ```

 <!--
-A bit of light typescript to type component props as well.
+So we lift our state to CounterPage, the common parent and pass the state as props down 1 level.
 -->
 ---

 <h1><span>State Collocation</span></h1>
 <p>State management starts at component level.</p>

-<p>Lifting state up is not a bad solution for very specific components coupled together.
-However there is a fine line to cross whenever components outside of certain feature do need that state as well</p>
+<p>Lifting state up is not a bad solution for very specific components coupled together.</p>

-<p v-click>This is like just the first line of defense against State Managment problems, its worth considering when deppendent components are "close" to each other, therefore, prop drilling can be solved by composition.</p>
+<p v-click>This is like just the first line of defense against State Managment problems, its worth considering when deppendent components are "close" to each other in our component tree, therefore, prop drilling can be solved by composition.</p>

 <v-click>
 <p>Consider an example where CountDisplay needs to pass count to its own children:</p>